We all know that when buying a property, apart from its price, we have to pay additional costs. Here we give you an overview of the related costs:

 *information on fees taken from the official web page of Notaries chamber

-Notary fees are usually covered by the buyer, however, they can be split between the buyer and seller if they reach such an agreement.
+Buyer is usually the one who is paying for the notary fees.
+However, buyer and seller can split the costs if they reach such an agreement.
 When signing the contract, the buyer should present a valid ID document (ID card or passport) and the seller should present the ownership document and a valid ID.

-Administrative tax (registration for transfer of ownership) is €16 and is usually paid to the notary who will make the official payment and registration for you.
+Administrative tax (registration for transfer of ownership) is €16 and you can pay this to the notary who will make the official payment and registration for you.

-Property tax is 3% of the official value of the property which is determined by the official evaluator and it can sometimes be slightly different from the purchase price.
-If you’re buying the property from the investor, you don’t have to pay the property tax (but the investor has to be officially registered tax payer).
+Property transfer tax is 3% of the official value of the property.
+The value is determined by the official evaluator and it can sometimes be slightly different from the purchase price.
+If you’re buying the property from the investor, you don’t have to pay this tax (but the investor has to be officially registered tax payer).

-If you are financing your purchase through a housing loan, keep in mind that you will probably have to pay for the property insurance, in some cases a life insurance as well, bill of exchange (cca €2), access to the Credit registry of the Central Bank of Montenegro (€3-3.50).
+If you are financing your purchase through a housing loan, keep in mind that you will probably have to pay for the property insurance.
+In some cases there are also costs of a life insurance, bill of exchange (cca €2), access to the Credit registry of the Central Bank of Montenegro (€3-3.50).
 A detailed and precise overview of costs related to the housing loan will be provided by your bank.

-If you are transfering money from one bank to another when paying for the property keep in mind that you will have to cover the costs for the bank transaction.
+If you are transferring money from one bank to another when paying for the property keep in mind that you will have to cover the costs for the bank transaction.

 When buying a property that needs renovation, a rough calculation of the renovation works is €150 – €300/m2.